Steveaub/homepilot-ai/docs/project-specific/nytimes-comment-insights.md

 **Document Use:**

 - Save to `/docs/` in HomePilot AI GitHub repo.
-- Reference in product, UX, marketing, and YC application materials.
+- Reference in product, UX, and marketing.
 - Build buyer and seller personas directly from comment patterns.